What is postpartum depression?

 What are the symptoms of postpartum depression?

-There is an incredibly rare but related disorder known as postpartum psychosis – it affects about 1 in 1,000 pregnancies and is associated with maternal suicide and infanticide.
-It is a temporary and treatable but if a new mom (or one of her family members) notices that she appears confused, delusional, or is behaving in an irrational or bizarre manner, this should be considered an emergency and treatment should be sought immediately.
+There is an incredibly rare but related disorder known as postpartum psychosis–it affects about 1 in 1,000 pregnancies and is associated with maternal suicide and infanticide.
+It's temporary and treatable—but if a new mom (or one of her family members) notices her appearing confused, delusional or behaving in an irrational or bizarre manner, this should be considered an emergency and treatment should be sought immediately.

 When and how to get help

 If you have symptoms of postpartum depression and the severity of these symptoms is alarming or not improving, call your OB.
 Your OB will be able to screen you for depression and refer you to a mental health professional who will work with you to come up with a treatment plan.

 Treatment usually consists of psychotherapy and/or depression medication.
 The patient’s treatment preferences and severity of symptoms will determine what course is taken.